devaultcrypto/DeVaultID-Specification/README.md

 #### Short Identifiers

 From time to time though, the same name will be registered more than once at the same blockheight, and a part of the **Transaction ID** will be needed.
-This additional part is only as long as required to resolve the **Name Collision** and is expected to stay within a few characters, creating a **Short Cash Account Identifier**.
+This additional part is only as long as required to resolve the **Name Collision** and is expected to stay within a few characters, creating a **Short Identifier**.

 ```
 James#574998:A;